 Note 1: face shields on their own do not meet the face covering requirements.
-For further information, please refer to the Department of Health's guidelines as amended from time to time by the Victorian government, available at: www.dhhs.vic.gov.au/face-masks-vic-covid-19.
+For further information, please refer to the Department of Health's guidelines as amended from time to time by the Victorian Government, available at: www.coronavirus.vic.gov.au/face-masks

-Note 2: it is strongly recommended that face coverings be worn in other situations when physical distancing is not possible, even if outdoors.
-For example, at outdoor concerts, street festivals, or while waiting at a bus stop or train or train station.
+Note 2: it is strongly recommended that face coverings be worn in other situations when physical distancing is not possible.